ventur2/phase-1-project/README.md

  clone the **SSH key** into your terminal using the command `git clone (url).` After, use the command `code .` to open the file in your prefered code editor.
 Also must have json server installed.

+## Usage
+To begin, type `json-server --watch db.json` in your terminal.
+For MAC users, type `open index.html` in your terminal and for Windows users, type `explorer.exe index.html` in your terminal.

 ### Contributing
 you can contribute by emailing 123445@gmail.com